cillianodonnell/Gravity/_posts/2017-08-27-final-report.markdown

 the sets of libraries of symbols and groups them together to be treated as a set to see what percentage of them the testsuite covers.

+* Generate XML reports.
+Currently the tools generate html and text reports.

+* Generate Gcov reports.
+There is Gcov support in covoar that is not currently working.

 ## Documentation ##
 * The details of how to use the RTEMS Source Builder to build Couverture-QEMU: